12319 Lake Shore Boulevard "Harrywold"

 Sublots 39 and 40 in the Gilbert, Coe and Shipherd Subdivision

 Oliver Payne and his father, U.S. Senator Henry B. Payne, acquired the property from Samuel and Gertrude Coe on June 18, 1874.

-The home featured exposed end chimneys, enlarged Flemish gables, and arched door and window openings.
+The Bingham home featured exposed end chimneys, enlarged Flemish gables, and arched door and window openings.
 There was a fireplace in every room.
-The estate had a swimming pool, greenhouse, stables and an interconnecting bridle path connecting with Samuel Mather’s Shoreby.
+The estate had a swimming pool, greenhouse, stables, and an interconnecting bridle path connecting with Samuel Mather’s Shoreby.

 Following the death of Charles, the estate passed to the children, Elizabeth Blossom, Francis Payne Bolton, Henry Bingham, and William Bingham, on May 10, 1929.
 The estate sat empty for a few years.

 Payne Bingham Co. acquired the property on February 27, 1931.
 The home eventually burned to the ground in 1932, leaving nineteen chimneys standing.
 The land remained unused for many years under the care of William and Anna Hawkins, the superintendents.

 Shorelyn Realty Inc. acquired the property on August 1, 1948.

 Doctors Clinic Foundation acquired the property on April 18, 1960.

 John David and Robert Renner acquired the property on December 15, 1961.